Uniqueness of solutions to MFG systems with large discount: Main results

 \section{Main results}

-The first main result states the convergence of the drift $\lambda Du_\lambda$ to $D F$.
-This was already observed in \cite{BC}; here, we get a quantitative version of it.
+The first main result we establish is the convergence of the drift $\lambda Du_\lambda$ to $D_x F(\cdot,m(\cdot))$, where $m$ is the solution to the McKean-Vlasov equation \eqref{MFGlim}.
+The convergence of $\lambda Du_\lambda$ to $D_x F(\cdot,m(\cdot))$ was already observed in \cite{BC}; here, we get a quantitative version of it.
 We give its proof to prepare the reader to the uniqueness result, though convergence is not really necessary to achieve uniqueness.
+The proof is based on the following result, that quantifies the convergence of $\lambda Du_\lambda-D_x F(\cdot,m_\lambda(\cdot))$ to $0$.